 Loom is absolutely free right now.
 They are going to launch Loom Pro, but I don’t see that being a detriment to an already great tool.

 One of the fallacies e-commerce companies fall into as they grow is the constant chase of new customers.
+Mailchimp helps to resolve this problem and is one of the best eCommerce tools.

 They usually do this at the expense of their existing customers.
 Big money flows into marketing, sales, and customer acquisition.